cOpEtriNe/BadHook/README.md

-## no
+## update
-not updating this dumb script ha someone do it for me pls im too lazy
+ive decided to work on this script again, i have just noticed that the gui is a complete mess

 # BadHook
 Inspired by Cathook by Nullworks.
 BadHook is a ROBLOX Script.
 It Includes Bot Tools, And Some Other Things.